LaylalaLau/94870-Shuxuan-Liu-Portfolio/final_project_ShuxuanLiu.md

 I spend much of my free time playing video games on Switch and PS5 with my friends.
 Therefore, for this project, I intend to study and visualize data about video games.

-The Gaming Market was valued at USD 198.40 billion in 2021, and it is expected to reach a value of USD 339.95 billion by 2027, registering a CAGR of 8.94% over 2022-2027.
+Gaming has evolved to become a multibillion-dollar market today.
 In my project, I would visualize the trend of global/regional video game sales (line chart), correlation of video game score and sales (scatter plot), and how much of total sales games from each genre/platform/publisher makes up (bar chart, pie chart, stacked area graph, bubble chart, heatmaps, etc.).
 I hope the audience can have a better sense of how the gaming market evolves, and what games are most popular after reading my story.
 I also hope to discover some good games as well ^_^

 ### Initial Sketches